TaylorMonacelli/openunison.github.io/docs/deployauth.md

 you to authenticate to your cluster without getting cloud IAM credentials.
 This process will be transparent to your tools, such as kubectl.

+***No DNS Server?***
+*If you don't have a DNS server where you can setup host names, try using nip.io.
+This service will take any host name with an IP and return the IP address for DNS resolution.
+For instance k8sou.apps.192-168-2-119.nip.io will resolve to 192.168.2.119.*

 #### Network Configuration Options